fmarino-412/SABD_project1_BallettiMarino/readme.md

 ### output\_and\_metrics.graphics package

-This package contains classes needed to export queries result from HDFS to InfluxDB in order to be graphically represented on Grafana, in particular:
+This package contains classes needed to export queries result from HDFS to InfluxDB in order to be graphically represented using Grafana, in particular:

 * `InfluxDBClient.java` implementing basic methods for datastore interaction,
 * `InfluxDBImport.java` implementing methods to get query outputs from HDFS and putting in InfluxDB after format translation.